Skip to main content

 NJ AI Assistant

-The NJ AI Assistant is a powerful generative AI platform that offers a safe “sandbox” environment for New Jersey State employees to leverage AI to responsibly improve government services and operations.
+The NJ AI Assistant is a powerful generative AI platform that offers a secure “sandbox” environment for New Jersey State employees to leverage AI to responsibly improve government services and operations.

 Challenge

 AI holds great promise, however the technology carries potential risks particularly when it comes to government data and sensitive information.
 Generative AI software often captures inputs to train and improve a company’s AI model, which could jeopardize internal State data and information.
-But by banning or avoiding the technology, states lose out on the potential to dramatically increase productivity, efficiency, and responsiveness in government services and operations.
+But by banning or avoiding AI technology altogether, states lose out on the potential to dramatically increase productivity, efficiency, and responsiveness in government services and operations.

 Innovation In Action

 Working with the New Jersey State Office of Information Technology, the Office of Innovation developed the NJ AI Assistant to safely offer State employees access to one of the most powerful AI models available by securing government-friendly terms of service and additional top-notch privacy protections.
-The tool is hosted on State infrastructure and does not use State data to train a third-party AI model to avoid putting internal information at risk.
+The tool is hosted on State infrastructure and secured within that environment.
+The tool also ensures that no State data is used to train third-party AI models, avoiding putting internal information at risk.
 In addition, the NJ AI Assistant has several filters to prevent the input or output of potentially harmful information, as well as protections to prevent common “jailbreaks” and other attempts to circumvent the model’s safeguards.
 Lastly, the launch of the NJ AI Assistant was timed with the release of a Generative AI training course for State employees to help ensure any use of AI is safe, secure, respectful of residents’ privacy, free of bias, and in line with State policies.

 Impact + Metrics